 All applicants must provide one recent color photo with a white background that measures 5X5 cm (2X2 inches) .
 For more information on photo requirements please see the U.S. Department of State website.
 Photo labs are located throughout major cities in Colombia, as well as across the street from the Embassy.
 Digital photos are not acceptable.

 The required fee depends on your age and which application form you are eligible to use.
 The fee for DS-11 applications for persons age 16 and over is US$135.
-Fees are payable in cash (U.S. dollars or Colombian pesos) at the U.S. Embassy or Consular Agency at the time of application.
+Fees are payable in cash (U.S. dollars or Colombian pesos) or by credit card at the U.S. Embassy or Consular Agency at the time of application.
 Checks and debit cards are not accepted.
-We are temporarily unable to accept payments by credit card for Consular Section services.
-We apologize for the inconvenience and request your assistance by asking that you bring Colombian pesos or U.S. dollars to the Consular Section for fee payments.
 This fee does not include optional delivery of your passport, which is discussed below.

 - Proof of U.S. Citizenship: If you have ever had a U.S. passport (e.g. a five-year or shorter duration passport), you must submit it with the application (photocopies are very helpful for a passport no longer in your possession).
 Absent a prior passport, you should bring your original U.S. birth certificate (not an “abstract” birth certificate), U.S. naturalization certificate, U.S. certificate of citizenship, or U.S. Consular Report of Birth Abroad.
 If the applicant was born outside of the United States and has never before been documented as a U.S. citizen, for applicants age 17 and under see Consular Reports of Birth Abroad and for applicants age 18 and older see Special Instructions.